Environmental and

 • Customer End Use — 40 CFR 98 Subpart NN, Scope 3

-The chart below summarizes our total estimated EPA-reportable GHG emissions by category over the last 5 years.
+The chart below summarizes our total estimated EPA-reportable GHG emissions by category since our baseline year of 2017.
 As shown, Scope 3 emissions comprise the largest share of our carbon footprint, with approximately 94% of our total reported emissions deriving from customer end use.
-We report further breakdowns of our reported emissions in tables at the end of this section.

 Total Estimated EPA-Reportable GHG Emissions (MT CO2e)